Kezia Jackson-Harman

 • Building communities of practice

-• Facilitation for learning and stakeholder engagement
+• Facilitation of learning and community engagement activities

 • Capacity building for place-based organisations